Hackers break into Reddit's systems

-Global online forum Reddit has revealed a hacker broke into a few of its systems accessing user data between 14 June and 18 June.
+Global online forum Reddit has revealed a hacker broke into a few of its systems accessing user data between 14-18 June.

-According to an announcement issued on 2 August, current email addresses and a 2007 database backup containing old salted and hashed passwords have been accessed.
+According to an announcement issued on 2 August, current email addresses and a 2007 database back-up containing old salted and hashed passwords have been accessed.

 “On June 19, we learned that between June 14 and June 18, an attacker compromised a few of our employees’ accounts with our cloud and source code hosting providers,” according to Reddit.

 “Already having our primary access points for code and infrastructure behind strong authentication requiring two factor authentication (2FA), we learned that SMS-based authentication is not nearly as secure as we would hope, and the main attack was via SMS intercept.

-We point this out to encourage everyone here to move to token-based 2FA.”
+"We point this out to encourage everyone here to move to token-based 2FA."

-"Cybercriminals can steal a victim’s phone number by transferring it to a different SIM card with relative ease, thereby getting access to text messages and SMS-based authentication," Moffitt said.
+"Cyber criminals can steal a victim’s phone number by transferring it to a different SIM card with relative ease, thereby getting access to text messages and SMS-based authentication," Moffitt said.

+"This is exactly the type of data that is widely available on the dark web thanks to large database breaches like Equifax."

-Reddit said that the hacker did not gain write access to its systems only read-only access to some systems that contained backup data, source code and other logs.
+Reddit said that the hacker did not gain write access to its systems only read-only access to some systems that contained back-up data, source code and other logs.

 A complete copy of an old database backup containing early Reddit user data -- from the site’s launch in 2005 through May 2007 was accessed.